ava-labs/avalanchego/tests/e2e/README.md

     --network-dir=/path/to/network

 # It is also possible to set the AVALANCHEGO_PATH env var instead of supplying --avalanchego-path
-# and to set EPHNET_NETWORK_DIR instead of supplying --network-dir.
+# and to set TMPNET_NETWORK_DIR instead of supplying --network-dir.
 ```

-See the ephnet fixture [README](../fixture/ephnet/README.md) for more details.
+See the tmpnet fixture [README](../fixture/tmpnet/README.md) for more details.

 ## Skipping bootstrap checks